Ali-Musli/Game.Blog-Angular/README.md

 Upon success, the user will be redirected to the All Posts Page.

 ### Comments
 Every logged-in user will be able to comments other posts, but not his own.
+If the current user is the owner of the comment, they will have the option to delete it.
 Guest will not be able to see the section Add new comment, but will be able to see the section Comments.

 ### My Posts Page
-This page displays a list of all posts in the system for the current user, with their title and location.
+This page displays a list of all posts in the system for the current user, with their title. category, maxLevel and description.
 Clicking on any of the cards takes you to the details page for the selected publication.

 If there are no post, the button for "Create" will be available.